chef-boneyard/delivery-truck/README.md

 ```

 ## Handling Secrets (ALPHA)
-This cookbook implements a rudamentary approach to handling secrets.
+This cookbook implements a rudimentary approach to handling secrets.
 This process
 is largely out of band from Chef Delivery for the time being.

 `delivery-truck` will look for secrets in the `delivery-secrets` data bag on the